equick/ssoterm/README.md

 ###DEPENDENCIES

-sshpass is required.
-This can be downloaded from http://sshpass.sourceforge.net/ ssoterm expects this to exists at /usr/bin/sshpass
+ssopass is required.
+This can be downloaded from https://github.com/equick/ssopass ssoterm expects this to exists at /usr/bin/ssopass

 ###INSTALL